 Quality of Prints

-In the stereolithography process (SLA) in 3D printing, printing is not done with filament as with FFF printers, but with liquid resin.
+In stereolithography (SLA) 3D printing, printing is not done with filament as with FFF printers, but with liquid resin.
 Synthetic resin begins to harden when exposed to light.

 SLA 3D printers take advantage of this and irradiate with a light source precisely at the desired points during the printing process – on one level.
 The Z-axis moves steadily upwards and thus we “print” 3D.